bryanwb/monitoring-fao/intro/slides.md

 * SOA is complicated
 * Monitoring Helps
 * But What does it all mean?
-* Measure it, don't just monitor it
+* How you can start monitoring your applications
-* Presentation matters
+* Show me the Math!

 !SLIDE full-page
 # data.fao.org Architecture on Paper